mrmhodak/buildtest/index.rst

 =========================================

-Welcome to buildtest_ documentation. buildtest is a HPC Application Testing Framework designed to build tests quickly verify an entire HPC software stack
+Welcome to buildtest_ documentation. buildtest is a HPC Application Testing Framework designed to build tests quickly and verify an entire HPC software stack
-that operates in a module environment.

 This documentation was last rebuild on |today| and is intended for version |version|.